Trace Fleeman Garcia

 Conference papers

-Fleeman Garcia, T. (2022).
+Fleeman Garcia, Trace.
+(2022).
 An Archae/pelago in the Valley: On Cultural Landscapes of the Southern Tulare Basin.
 SCA Proceedings, 35.

 Conference presentations